 Fried Fruit Hand Pies – Bursting with fresh fruit filling, encased in a tender and flaky crust that has been fried until golden brown and then finished with a light powder sugar glaze.
 Eating a warm hand pie is one of life’s greatest pleasures.

 What fruit should I used?
 You can use any fruit that is in season or is on sale at your local grocery store or farmers market.
 Today I’m using fresh peaches from Georgia to make my filling.
 I prefer to always leave the peeling on stone fruit (peaches, nectarines, plums, apricots) when using them to make a pie filling.
-The peel of the stone fruit brings added pectin that will help thickening the filling, adds extra flavor and a beautiful rich color to the cooked filling.
+The peel of the stone fruit brings added pectin that will help to thicken the filling as it cools and adding extra flavor and a beautiful rich color to the cooked filling.
 The amount of fruit called for in the recipe by weight remains the same no matter what fruit you decide on using.
 For fruit like apples, peaches, pears, and rhubarb I suggest dicing into 1/4-inch pieces.
 For blueberries, raspberries, or cherries lightly crush to release the juices before cooking the filling.

 Why Lard and Butter?
 Leaf Lard (non-hydrogenated) produces a flakier more tender crust once it has been fried.
 Butter brings a rich dairy flavor to the fried pastry dough.
 The combination of these two fats provide the best flavor and texture to the finished Fried Fruit Hand Pies.

 Where do I find Leaf Lard (non-hydrogenated)?
 Known as Leaf Lard: Check your local butcher shop or Bakery to see if they sell Leaf Lard you can purchase.
-The other option is to mail order Leaf Lard from Prairie Pride Farm in Mankato, Minnesota.
+The other option is to mail order Leaf Lard from Rockwell Ridge Farm in Dodgeville, Wisconson.
 Fats like lard and butter can be stored frozen for extended periods of time as long as it has been wrapped well and placed into an airtight container.
 Making sure to place the frozen fats in the refrigerator the night before making the Hand Pie Dough.

 As with all baking recipe I recommend you weigh the ingredients for the Hand Pie Dough.
 Weighing ensures you have a consist dough each and every time.